-$^{^{12}}$ 2005 - General Assembly, Decision N° 9 - Green Cards not issued in relation to a policy 13 1977 - General Assembly, Item 4 - 1979 - General Assembly, Item 1, modified in 2007
+14 1977 - General Assembly, Item 4 and 1979 - General Assembly, Item 1, modified in 2007

 This Article grants complete discretion to a Bureau when handling and settling the claim in that it confirms that the Bureau is not required to seek instruction from the insurer or the guarantor Bureau.
-However, the Bureau or its appointed agent must act "in the best interest" of the insurer or the guarantor Bureau, which principally implies that shall inform as soon as possible the insurer who issued the Green Card or policy of insurance or, if appropriate, the Bureau concerned, of the estimated future cost of both the Material Damage and Bodily Injury elements of a particular claim.
-If during the handling of the claim the Bureau (or its Agent) becomes aware of additional information on the claim, suggesting an amendment to the amount(s) previously communicated, then any change of the estimated future cost shall be communicated as soon as possible to the insurer who issued the Green Card or policy of insurance or, if appropriate, to the Bureau concerned14.
+However, the Bureau or its appointed agent must act "in the best interest" of the insurer or the guarantor Bureau.
+This principally implies that it shall inform as soon as possible the insurer who issued the Green Card or policy of insurance or, if appropriate, the Bureau concerned, of at least the estimated future cost of both the Material Damage and Bodily Injury elements of a particular claim.
+If during the handling of the claim the Bureau (or its Agent) becomes aware of additional information on the claim, suggesting an amendment to the amount(s) previously communicated, then any substantial change of the estimated future cost shall be communicated as soon as possible to the insurer who issued the Green Card or policy of insurance or, if appropriate, to the Bureau concerned.

-If the insurer or the guarantor Bureau involved expressly asks to be informed by the Bureau handling the claim of its final decision before such a decision has been made then this Bureau shall fulfil this obligation.
+If the insurer or the guarantor Bureau involved expressly asks to be informed by the Bureau handling the claim of its final decision before such a decision has been made, then this Bureau shall fulfil this obligation.
 This duty to inform does not impede the discretion and competence of the Bureau as referred to in the paragraph above.